Frontiers in Environmental Science and Health (FrESH)

 - Obesity and Disparities in Human Health

 - Air, Water, and Ubiquitous Pollution Impacts on Human Health

 - Maternal/Fetal Health and Lifetime Exposure Effects on Human Health

 - Novel Models and Approaches for Assessing Environmental Impacts on Human Health

 Topics in FrESH

-FrESH will host an eight-day training on the Morehouse School of Medicine campus on June 4 -9, 2023.
+FrESH will host an seven-day training on the Morehouse School of Medicine campus June 2 - 8, 2024.
 Twenty faculty members will be selected to attend in-person lectures, trainee-guided problem-based learning, small discussions, and innovative laboratory courses.